-For the purposes of this Article, "holiday pay" shall be defined as a 1. premium paid to eligible employees for time not worked for the following holidays:
+1. For the purposes of this Article, "Holiday pay" shall be defined as a premium paid to eligible employees for time not worked for the following holidays:

-January 1 (New Years' Day)

-Third Monday in January (Martin Luther King, Jr's Birthday)

-Third Monday in February (President's Day)

-Last Monday in May (Memorial Day)

-June 19 (Juneteenth Day)

-July 4 (Independence Day)

-First Monday in September (Labor Day)

-Last Friday in October (Nevada Day)

-November 11 (Veterans Dav)

-Fourth Thursday in November (Thanksgiving Day)

-Friday following the fourth Thursday in November (Family Day)

-December 25 (Christmas Day)

-Employee's Birthday

-The county agrees that if any additional legal holiday is recognized by the State, it shall also be recognized for the employees covered in this agreement.

-Any day the County is required by state law to close for a legal holiday.
+January 1 (New Year's Day) Third Monday in January (Martin Luther King, Jr's Birthday) Third Monday in February (President's Day) Last Monday in May (Memorial Day) July 4 (Independence Day) First Monday in September (Labor Day) Last Friday in October (Nevada Day) November 11 (Veterans Day) Fourth Thursday in November (Thanksgiving Day) Friday following the fourth Thursday in November (Family Day) December 25 (Christmas Day) Employee's Birthday Any day the County is required by state law to close for a legal holiday.

-The pay for each holiday shall be equal to the employee's regularly scheduled work shift at the employee's regular straight-time hourly rate.
+The pay for each holiday shall be equal to the employee's regularly scheduled work shift (eight (8), nine (9) or ten (10) hours) at the employee's regular straight-time hourly rate.
 For employees scheduled to work Monday through Friday, holidays shall be observed on the days specified in this Section except when a holiday marked with an asterisk falls on a Saturday or a Sunday.

-A marked holiday falling on a Saturday will be observed the day before on Friday, and when it falls on a Sunday it will be observed the day after on Monday.
+A marked holiday () falling on a Saturday will be observed the day before on Friday, and when it falls on a Sunday it will be observed the day after on Monday.
 For employees working a schedule other than Monday through Friday, holidays shall be observed on the days specified in this Section.